zach-lawless/drlnd-p2-continuous-control/README.md

 ---

 ## Project Details
-The goal of this project is to ...
+The goal of this project is to train a double jointed arm to move to and stay within a target location.
+We are provided two environments; one with a singular robot arm and one with 20 robots interacting concurrently.

-The state space for this environment is ...
+The state space for this environment consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.

 The action space for each agent is a vector of length 4.
 The values are continous torques that can be applied to the arms of the robot and are bounding to the (-1, 1) range.